giant-consortium/cookbook/phenotyping.md

 ## Overview

 This repository provides a containerized pipeline for QC and deriviation of phenotype data for subsequent GWAS analysis.
-The pipeline is distributed as a .sif file that can be run using apptainer/singularity.
+The dependencies for the pipeline are distributed as a .sif file that can be run using apptainer/singularity.

 ## Usage